Why Socotra?

 Flora and Fauna

-The entire island is not unintentionally included in the UNESCO World Natural Heritage list.
+The entire island is rightfully included in the UNESCO World Natural Heritage list.

-Only Hawaii, New Caledonia, and the Galapagos Islands in the world have more endemic species, but they are spread over a much larger area.
-Socotra is perhaps most famous for its bizarre trees, and we'll have plenty of opportunities to admire them.
-The star among them is the dragon blood tree, which looks somewhere between an umbrella and a mushroom.
-Only here grows the cucumber tree, which resembles a cucumber but also the hairstyle of an early Seal.
+In the world, only Hawaii, New Caledonia, and the Galapagos Islands have more endemic biological species, but spread over much larger areas.
+Socotra is perhaps best known for its strange trees, and we will have plenty of opportunities to admire them.
+The star among them is the dragon's blood tree, which looks like something between an umbrella and a mushroom.
+Only here does the cucumber tree grow, which resembles a cucumber but also the hairstyle of the early Seal.

-The local desert rose is also known as the bottle tree, and once was called “the ugliest tree in the world,” but it's actually quite amusing.
-We'll also see frankincense trees, which are likely native to Socotra as well.
-Their rare aromatic resin is used in religious rituals, perfumery, and as a universal healing remedy.
-Since ancient times, the resin of another local tree, myrrh, has been used as a perfume and for medicinal purposes.
+The local desert rose, on the other hand, is called the bottle tree and was once called the "ugliest tree in the world," but it's actually quite amusing.
+We will also see frankincense trees, whose homeland likely is Socotra too.
+Their rare aromatic resin is used in religious rituals, in perfumery, and as a universal remedy.
+Since ancient times, the resin of another local tree—myrrh—has been used as a perfume and for medicinal purposes.

-The variety of birds on this quirky piece of land is also vast, and we will encounter all kinds of birds.
-In the crystal-clear emerald green waters, we'll delight in the abundance of all kinds of fish and other marine creatures – huge pods of dolphins, crabs, lobsters, cuttlefish, rays, shrimps, coral reefs.
+The feathered diversity of this strange piece of land is also large, and we will see a variety of birds.
+In the crystal-clear emerald green waters, we will admire an abundance of all kinds of fish and other marine creatures—schools of dolphins, crabs, lobsters, cuttlefish, rays, shrimp, coral reefs.

 Landscapes